Generic selectors

 Confluence Stadium. -photo credit to Omo Kogi (Yagba)?? @Oladapomikky1

 Now, in Lokoja, Kogi State, Nigeria, is Confluence Stadium, which makes it to this list of the biggest stadiums in Nigeria.
-The ground is used by Kogi United and Confluence Queens of the National League and Women's Premier League, respectively.
-It boasts a seating capacity of 25,000, making it one of the biggest stadiums in Nigeria.
+The ground is used by Kogi United and Confluence Queens from the National League and Women's Premier League, respectively.

 Obafemi Awolowo Stadium